FDio/csit/docs/report/introduction/methodology_data_plane_throughput/methodology_mrr_throughput.rst

 either the maximum bi-directional link rate or tested NIC model capacity, as follows:

-- For 10GE NICs the maximum packet rate load is 2x14.88 Mpps for 64B, a 10GE bi-directional link rate.
+- For 10GE NICs, the maximum packet rate load is 2x14.88 Mpps for 64B, a 10GE bi-directional link rate.
-- For 25GE NICs the maximum packet rate load is 2x18.75 Mpps for 64B, a 25GE bi-directional link sub-rate limited by 25GE NIC used on TRex TG, XXV710.
+- For 25GE NICs, the maximum packet rate load is 2x18.75 Mpps for 64B, a 25GE bi-directional link sub-rate limited by 25GE NIC used on TRex TG, XXV710.
-- For 40GE NICs the maximum packet rate load is 2x18.75 Mpps for 64B, a 40GE bi-directional link sub-rate limited by 40GE NIC used on TRex TG,XL710.
+- For 40GE NICs, the maximum packet rate load is 2x18.75 Mpps for 64B, a 40GE bi-directional link sub-rate limited by 40GE NIC used on TRex TG,XL710.
 Packet rate for other tested frame sizes is limited by PCIeGen3 x8 bandwidth limitation of ~50Gbps.